Getting all flags

 The allFlags

-method produces a map of feature flag keys to their values:
+method produces a map of feature flag keys to their values for a context object:

 To learn more, read allFlags